 Remembering William Randolph Hearst, Part 1 of 3

-Right, William Randolph Hearst in 1904.
-(Photo: B. M. Clinedinst / U.S. Library of Congress)
+(William Randolph Hearst 1904 Photo: B. M. Clinedinst / U.S. Library of Congress)

-Born in 1863 in San Francisco to wealthy parents, as a child and teenager William Randolph Hearst was inspired by the great European castles, architecture, art and history he absorbed during two extensive “Grand Tours” with his mother Phoebe Apperson Hearst.
+Born on April 29, 1863 in San Francisco to wealthy parents, as a child and teenager William Randolph Hearst was inspired by the great European castles, architecture, art and history he absorbed during two extensive “Grand Tours” with his mother Phoebe Apperson Hearst.

 His first foray into publishing newspapers came in 1887 when he asked his father to give him control of The San Francisco Examiner.
 Soon after he moved to New York City and purchased The New York Journal so that he could expand his newspaper empire.

 While attending Harvard University (he was expelled in 1885 at age 22 for various pranks), William Randolph Hearst met his first long-standing love, waitress Tessie Powers.

 It wasn’t until 1897 that his eye was caught by then 16-year-old Millicent Willson, a New York showgirl (her mother was reputed to be a brothel owner).

 “Mrs. Hearst, Sr., was Millicent Wilson, of the vaude team of Willson Sisters.
 Over a generation ago the sisters used to spend the summer in a cottage at Atlantic Highlands with their parents, Mr. and Mrs. James Willson.
 Hearst used to visit over the week-end, coming from town in a steam launch.
 At that period the life-saver and swimming teacher at Atlantic Highlands was the late Thomas Ince, who became a millionaire film producer.” – Variety, August 6 1930